stefanoeb/jest-action/README.md

 ```
 workflow "New workflow" {
   on = "push"
-  resolves = ["ESLint"]
+  resolves = ["Jest"]
 }

-action "ESLint" {
+action "Jest" {
-  uses = "stefanoeb/eslint-action@master"
+  uses = "stefanoeb/jest-action@master"
 }
 ```

-By default it will run ESLint through all the files in the project.
-But you can also specify a glob of files on the `args`, just like ESLint:
+By default it will run Jest on all the test files in the project.
+But you can also specify a glob of files on the `args`, just like on the Jest CLI, as well as options:
 ```
 workflow "New workflow" {
   on = "push"
-  resolves = ["ESLint"]
+  resolves = ["Jest"]
 }

-action "ESLint" {
+action "Jest" {
-  uses = "stefanoeb/eslint-action@master"
+  uses = "stefanoeb/jest-action@master"
-  args = "index.js src/**.js"
+  args = "**.test.js --ci"
 }
 ```